Mashantucket Pequot Tribe: Present day

 The Mashantucket Pequot reservation was created by the Connecticut Colony in 1666, but only 13 people lived on the reservation by the time of the 1910 United States census.
 Elizabeth George (1894–1973) was one of the last Pequot living on the reservation and, when she died in 1973, the federal government started planning to reclaim the land which they presumed would be vacated upon the deaths of the last remaining Pequot residents.

 Richard "Skip" Hayward, a grandson of Elizabeth George, led the tribe's efforts in filing a federal land claims suit against the state of Connecticut which challenged the state's sale of 800 acres of reservation lands—an event which had occurred more than 100 years earlier in 1855.
 The state of Connecticut agreed with the tribe, and the US Department of Justice entered the suit, as it dealt with federal issues and the legality of the state action.

 On October 18, 1983, President Ronald Reagan signed the Connecticut Indian Land Claims Settlement Act which included federal recognition of the Mashantucket Pequot tribe.
 They were the eighth American Indian tribe to gain federal recognition through an act of Congress rather than through the administrative process of the Bureau of Indian Affairs (BIA) and Department of Interior.
 The Mashantucket Pequots have since added to their land holdings by purchase and placed the additional lands into trust with the BIA on behalf of the tribe.
-As of the 2000 census, their total land area was 2.17 sqmi.
+As of the 2000 census, their total land area was 2.17 sqmi/5.6 km2.

-In 1994 it purchased, and later developed further, what is now known as The Spa at Norwich Inn in Norwich, Connecticut.
+In 1994, the tribe purchased, and later developed further, what is now known as The Spa at Norwich Inn in Norwich, Connecticut.